 So, you have your document on your computer ready to go.
 Or, perhaps you have the document in hand, but you need to be able to send it, share it, or add it to a website.
 Somehow, that document needs to get from you to the web, whether that be for email purposes, sharing purposes, or publishing purposes.
-How do you get from point A to point B?
+How do you upload your document and get from point A to point B?

 Must-haves when uploading a document